luke-lite/luke-lite.github.io/_posts/2023-04-21-web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup.md

   - python
   - web scraping
   - selenium
+  - beautiful soup
   - nba
 ---
 <!--
 _using Selenium and Beautiful Soup_

 Getting the right data is hard.
 In fact, it's almost always the hardest, longest, and most arduous part.
 I recently needed to get a huge amount of NBA stats for a project I'm working on.
 I knew the information existed, spread across a number of publicly available websites, but I had no easy way to directly access it.
 The answer was web scraping.
+If you are interested in following along step-by-step, you can find a jupyter notebook in the [github repo]() that has everything you need to run the code yourself.

 **Note:** this article assumes a basic knowledge of python.
 {: .notice--primary}